Two policemen, militant killed in Egypt

-Mursi's removal from power last summer after mass protests against his rule tipped Egypt into the worst internal strife of its modern history.
-Hundreds of his supporters were killed by security forces as they broke up their protest camps.

-Militant attacks since then have killed around 500 people, mostly policemen and soldiers.
-The threat has been compounded by a flow of weapons from neighbouring Libya.

-The Interior Ministry said the hideout targeted by police at dawn on Wednesday near Alexandria was used by Ansar Bayt al-Maqdis, or Supporters of Jerusalem, the group behind some of the deadliest attacks of the last nine months.
+The hideout targeted in the raid was used by members of Ansar Bayt al-Maqdis, or Supporters of Jerusalem, the group behind some of the deadliest attacks of the last nine months, the Interior Ministry said.

 The militants had opened fire on the security forces as they arrived at the hideout in Borg El Arab, some 45 km (28 miles) south-west of Alexandria.